Skip to main content

 Full-codebase audit using 1M context window.
 Security, architecture, and dependency analysis in a single pass.
 Use when you need whole-project analysis.

-Command max
+Reference max

 Full-Codebase Audit